The Bible Calls Us to Love Immigrants

 Now we can ask, how does immigration today compare with immigration in Israel?
 What Biblical principles apply to our situation?

-Like Israel, countries today receive many immigrants.
-The most notable difference in our case is that a large portion of modern immigrants are highly educated and wealthy.
+Like Ancient Israel, wealthy nations today receive many immigrants.
+A large portion of legal immigrants are highly educated and wealthy.
 Western nations receive many doctors and scientists from other nations.
-For one example, 68% of graduating MD’s in Ghana have moved to America or other wealthy western nations.
-As a result, America has 10 times as many doctors per capita as Ghana.
-Economic literature refers to this effect (poorer countries losing their most educated peoples to wealthy nations) as ‘brain drain’.
-Western nations receive highly educated immigrants from all over the world, to the disadvantage of those nations which are left behind.
+For example, 68% of graduating Doctors from Ghana have moved to America or other wealthy Western nations.
+As a result, undeveloped nations struggle to educate future leaders.
+Economic literature refers to this effect (poorer countries losing their educated class to wealthy nations) as Brain Drain.
+Western nations receive highly educated immigrants from all over the world, providing an advantage to Western economies and a disadvantage to weaker economies.

 God’s Laws and Our Laws

-God’s Law forbade that Israel should oppress foreigners, especially the weak and defenseless, but our system is designed to advantage the rich.
-We close legal avenues for migration, and when migrants come illegally, we marginalize these poor and uneducated foreigners, forcing them into ghettos where they have no access to justice.
-They cannot work legally, so many of them work at less than minimum wage and in working conditions that are illegal.
+God’s Law forbade Israel to oppress foreigners, especially the weak and defenseless, but our system is designed to advantage the rich.
+When migrants come illegally, our system marginalizes them, denying them access to justice when they are victimized.
+They cannot work legally, so many work ‘under the table’ for below minimum wage in terrible working conditions.
 They cannot report those illegal conditions for fear of deportation.
-Immigrants are often cheated out of property or wages because it is known that they cannot go to the police.
-Even immigration attorneys often commit fraud against immigrants seeking legal advice.
-As a result, at least in America, immigrants are far more likely to be victims of crime than native-born citizens, while they commit crime at about half the rate of native-born citizens.
+Immigrants are often victimized because they cannot take legal recourse and are reticent to call the police.
+It is not uncommon for immigration attorneys to commit fraud against those seeking legal help.
+As a result, immigrants are far more likely to be victims of crime than native-born citizens, while they commit crime at about half the rate of native-born citizens.

 God called Israel to be a kingdom of priests and a holy nation—to be a conduit of blessing to every nation.
 In the New Testament, this exact same call was applied to the Church.
-1Pet2:9 Now all believers are called to be conduits of blessing to the nations, Rev1:6 just as Israel was called to do.
+1Pet2:9 Christians are called to be conduits of blessing to the nations, Rev1:6 just as Israel was called to do.
 We should show the world what God is like.
-We ought to love immigrants and treat them as natives, just as Israel was called to do.
-Laws that oppress aliens are unjust, and God has made his views on the matter clear.
+We ought to love immigrants and treat them as natives, just as Israel was told to do.
+Laws that oppress aliens are unjust.
+Systems that deny them access to justice are unjust.
+God has made his stance on these matters clear.
 God exiled Judah because they oppressed immigrants.
 America is not Israel.
-Nevertheless, Israel’s exile demonstrates the seriousness of this issue.
+Nevertheless, Israel’s exile demonstrates the seriousness of this issue and the stance of God who shows none of our favoritism.
 God is passionate about the foreigners among us.
-His Church is responsible to extend his love and care to the aliens He sends to our land.
+His Church is responsible for extending his love and care to the aliens He sends to our land.